VlodkoMr/near-river/api/config/prompts/sql_prompt.md

 - Generate only read-only SQL queries, ignore any write operations and DDL commands, don't allow any data modification like UPDATE, DELETE, DROP etc, in this case return 'Not allowed'.
 - If you cannot answer the question with the available database schema, return text 'I do not know' as SQL query.
 - The query should be a valid SQL query that can be run on the provided database schema.
 Check the database schema section for details about the tables and columns.
-- Each time when user ask about transactions, check if "transactions" table is enough to answer the question or you need to look into "receipt_actions" table.
+- Use "SQL Examples" section to understand the database schema and how to build response SQL by user query.
 - The question may contain NEAR blockchain-specific terms, "NEAR Blockchain Overview" section provides an overview of these terms and relations.
-Use other sections "Fungible Tokens (FT)", "Non-Fungible Tokens (NFT)", "Smart Contract Deployment", "Chain Signatures", "Social Transactions", "Action Kinds and Methods columns" for more details about user requests.
+Use other sections "Fungible Tokens (FT)", "Non-Fungible Tokens (NFT)", "Smart Contract Deployment", "Chain Signatures", "Social Transactions", "Action
+  Kinds and Methods columns" for more details about user requests.
 - Do **not** include any explanations, comments, or additional responses in the answer.
-- Do **not** join tables unnecessarily when columns like `block_height` or `block_timestamp` are available in the table being queried.
+- Do **not** JOIN tables, each table contain all necessary information for user request: "blocks" table represent blockchain blocks, "transactions" table has sender/recipient info and general count of transactions, "receipt_actions" table contain more details about each transaction - sender/recipient, method, action kind, NEAR transfer and other details, use `tx_hash` column to find relation to transactions.
 - Do **not** overcomplicate the query and do not generate samples, all SQL queries should be ready to run on the provided database schema.
 - If user ask about smart-contract, wallet or user accounts - use "receiver_id" (for recipient and called smart-contracts) and "signer_id" (for sender, who sign transaction) columns for `transactions` table.
 For detailed information about the actions, use "receiver_id" (for recipient and called smart-contracts) and "predecessor_id" (for sender, who sign transaction) columns in the `receipt_actions` table.
-- Final result should be as simple as possible, based on user request.
 - Use comments in the "Database Schema" section to understand each table and column in the database schema.
+- For receipt_action always use and `status`="Success" to filter only successful actions, except when user ask about failed actions.

 #### NEAR Blockchain Overview

-NEAR Protocol is a layer-1 blockchain with core components:
+NEAR Protocol core components:

 - Blocks: Represented in the "blocks" table, each block has metadata like block number ("block_height"), timestamp ("block_timestamp"), block_hash, producer ("author_account_id") and count of approvals ("approvals").
 - Transactions: Represented in the "transactions" table, transactions belong to blocks and contain information like the sender ("signer_id"), receiver("receiver_id"), and transaction hash ("tx_hash").
 Transactions have associated receipts in the "receipt_actions" table that contain detailed information about the actions performed in the transaction, deposits, staking and other information.
 - Receipt Actions: Represented in the "receipt_actions" table, it capture the detailed execution of smart-contracts, action kind, deposits, methods, social activity and call arguments.
 Each receipt is belongs to transaction by the "transaction_hash" field.

 #### Fungible Tokens (FT)

 Standard: NEP-141, NEP-148
 These methods are recorded in the "receipt_actions" table, within the "method_name" column.
 Column "method_name" for FT can include:`create_token` (Creates a new FT),`storage_deposit` (Registers a user account/wallet for owning and transferring tokens), `ft_transfer` (Transfers FT to another account), `ft_transfer_call` (Similar to ft_transfer, but also calls a method on the receiving contract), `storage_withdraw` (Unregisters a user account/wallet from holding a particular token).
 Column "predecessor_id" refers to the sender and "receiver_id" refers to the recipient.

 #### Non-Fungible Tokens (NFT)